MJubairahamed/Jubair-Tech-Mindspace/Java/OOPSConcept.md

 # OOPS Concepts

--
+## What is OOPS?
 - Unstructured Programming Languages - The most primitive of all programming languages having sequentially flow of control.
 Code is repeated throughout the program.
 - Structured Programming Languages - Has non-sequentially flow of control.
 Use of functions allows for re-use of code.
 - Object Oriented Programming: Combines Data & Action Together.

 ## Principle Concepts OOPS
-- **Abstraction**
+- Abstraction
-- **Encapsulation**
+- Encapsulation
-- **Polymorphism**
+- Polymorphism
-- **Inheritance**
+- Inheritance

 - **Abstraction :**
     - Representing essential features without including the background details or explanations.
-    - Abstract class must be extended/subclassed (to be useful).
+    - Abstract class must be **extended/subclassed (to be useful)**.
 It serves as a template.
     - A class that is abstract may not be instantiated (ie. you may not call its constructor), abstract class may contain static data.
     - An abstract class may also have concrete (complete) methods.
     - For design purpose, a class can be declared abstract even if it does not contain any abstract methods.
-    - Reference of an abstract class can point to objects of its sub-classes thereby achieving run-time polymorphism `Ex: Shape obj = new Rectangle();`
+    - Reference of an abstract class can point to objects of its sub-classes thereby achieving run-time polymorphism
+       -  `Ex: Shape obj = new Rectangle();`
     - A class must be compulsorily labeled abstract , if it has one or more abstract methods.
     - Example:
-        - `Rectangle obj = new Rectangle();//An object of the class rectangle, will gives a rectangle.`
-        - `Triangle obj = new Triangle();//An object of the class triangle, will gives a triangle.`
-        - `Shape obj = new Shape();// Parent Class to above.An shape object gives?Here we have to declare a class a abstract.`
-        - `abstract public void calcArea(); //no implementation required.`
+        `Rectangle obj = new Rectangle();//An object of the class rectangle, will gives a rectangle.` `Triangle obj = new Triangle();//An object of the class triangle, will gives a triangle.` `Shape obj = new Shape();// Parent Class to above.An shape object gives?Here we have to declare a class a abstract.` `abstract public void calcArea(); //no implementation required.`

 - **Encapsulation :**
-    - Encapsulation is a technique used for hiding the properties and behaviours of an object and allowing outside access only as appropriate.
+    - Encapsulation is a technique used for **hiding the properties and behaviours of an object and allowing outside access only as appropriate**.
 It prevents other objects from directly altering or accessing the properties or methods of the encapsulated object.
     - Although a lesser degree of encapsulation can be achieved by making the members public or protected.
     - Encapsulation helps the developer to make the code more flexible and maintainable by binding related data in a single unit and access/restrict that using appropriate access modifier.
 With well encapsulation implementation, one can change one part of the code easily without affecting the other part of the code.

 - **Polymorphism :**
-    - An object to have more than one form.
+    - An **object to have more than one form**.
     - Inheritance, Overloading and Overriding are used to achieve Polymorphism in java.
-    - There are two types of polymorphism one is **Compile time polymorphism** and the other is **run time polymorphism**.
+    - There are two types of polymorphism, one is **Compile time polymorphism** and the other is **run time polymorphism**.
         - **Dynamic or Runtime Polymorphism**
             - The process in which a call to an overridden method is resolved at runtime rather than compile-time.
             - A reference variable of the super class can refer to a sub class object